 " Counter-mode schemes shall use the Advanced Encryption Standard, specified in Federal Information Processing Standards Publication 197, FIPS-197 published by the United States National Institute of Standards and Technology (NIST) using 128-bit keys in Counter Mode (AES-CTR), as specified in Recommendation of Block Cipher Modes of Operation, NIST, NIST Special Publication 800-38A.

-AES-128 CTR mode is a 16 byte block cipher that can encrypt an arbitrary sized byte stream without need for padding or leaving a clear remainder when the last block of sample data is a partial block (1 to 15 bytes in size). "
+AES-128 CTR mode is a 16-byte block cipher that can encrypt an arbitrary sized byte stream without need for padding or leaving a clear remainder when the last block of sample data is a partial block (1 to 15 bytes in size). "

 with